medik8s/docs/faq.md

 recovering compute power and affected workloads.

-In 2019, we improved support for bare metal by shipping an annotation based mechansim for rebooting nodes instead of going through a time expensive reprovisioning cycle.
+In 2019, we improved support for bare metal by shipping an annotation based mechanism for rebooting nodes instead of going through a time expensive reprovisioning cycle.

 In 2020, we worked with Ericsson to design an official API for using alternative